ajheller/adt_evaluation/README.md

 %run nando_examples_2band.py
 ```

 6. This creates HTML reports of the decoder performance in the subdirectrory "reports".
 To view, download this directory to your computer and open with a browser.
-Unfortunately there's no way to view these directly from the Colab VM.
+Unfortunately there's no way to view these directly from the Colab Runtime VM.

 ## License